June 9th: Trego County, Kansas, Tornadoes

 A wall cloud forms as the storm matures.

-A closer look as I find myself in perfect postion just north of Cedar Bluff Reservoir, with only a sheriff nearby to call in warnings.
+A closer look as I find myself in perfect postion just north of Cedar Bluff Reservoir, with only a nearby sheriff to report back to the nearby towns.
+(The dark column is a rain shaft.)

 A tornado touches down at the southern edge of a wall cloud.